syedansfraz/ASP.NET/Student Management System/README.md

 ## About

-This is a console-based Student Management System, which is a simple application designed to manage student records, including creating, updating, and deleting student information.
+This is a console-based Student Management System (My small effort), which is a simple application designed to manage student records, including creating, updating, and deleting student information.
 Additionally, it allows for the assignment of courses to students, inserting student marks, calculating GPA, and viewing available courses and departments.

 ### Key functionalities of this Student Management System include: